gothicmuppet/career2/index.md

-Trying something new

-# Summary - about me
 This is my career website I builted.
 I am in information technology [IT].
 I specialize in organizing data sets and metrics.
 In addition, I am familiar with Cybersecurity concepts

 My motto is identify a purpose that resonances with you.
 Find a goal you want to chase, choose a plan of action to reach that goal, and follow through it.

 My purpose it to invest in myself.
 Learn new skills to open up more ways to find solutions to issues.
 It helps me grow to something better than what I was yesterday.

+# Objective
+- To secure a challenging cloud computing position in a software company to enhance my learnings, knowledge, and skills.

-# Experience
+# Summary
+- Highly motivated, tech savvy professional with 5 years’ experience in Cloud Computing.
+Analytical ability and talent to organize information.

-## Accenture Federal Services, March 2016 to present day
+# Experience - Accenture, March 2016 to present day

 ## Big Data Analyst, October 2021 to Present day
 - Obtain Python Entry Level certification